JohnCoene/packer/cran-comments.md

 > In your examples/vignettes/tests you can write to tempdir().

-I'm afraid I cannot this is precisely the aim of the package; it does something similar to [usethis](http://github.com/r-lib/usethis) and htmlwidgets.
+I'm afraid I cannot this is precisely the aim of the package; it does something similar to roxygen2 and htmlwidgets.
+In that sense it does not write in any root directory, it checks that the root is an R package.